 - Learn about what your state requires for selling a home.
 For example, most states require that you provide your buyer with a seller’s disclosure packet.

-- Set up an email and voicemail account that you can use to field buyer inquiries and download our free buyer log to simplify the process of tracking the status of various potential buyers you interact with.
+- Set up an email and voicemail account that you can use to field buyer inquiries.
+Create a log to simplify the process of tracking the status of various potential buyers you interact with.

 - Compile a list of questions to ask your buyers to determine whether or not they are qualified to buy your home before you spend too much time with them.

 With a little preparation and focus on the right details, you can set the stage for a successful sale and can capture the best possible return on your real estate investment.